-Yeti coolers are awesome – we have said it many times and we will say it many more times in the future.
+Yeti coolers are awesome – we have said it many times, and we will say it many more times in the future.

-Each time you think Yeti has come up with their best idea yet, their next cooler comes along and flips everything upside down and makes you change your mind on what you look for in a new cooler.
+Each time you think Yeti has come up with their best idea yet, their next cooler comes along and flips everything upside down and makes you change your mind about what you look for in a new cooler.

-The Yeti Tundra Haul is one of these game-changing coolers that makes us wonder how we got by without it as this cooler is on wheels!
+The Yeti Tundra Haul is one of these game-changing coolers that makes us wonder how we got by without it, as this cooler is on wheels!

-In this article, we look at this wheeled cooler in detail as well as the reasons why having wheels on your large cooler can make a big difference to your outdoor adventures.
+In this article, we look at this wheeled cooler in detail, as well as the reasons why having wheels on your large cooler can make a big difference to your outdoor adventures.

-The Yeti Tundra Haul Review – The First YETI Cooler with Wheels
+The Yeti Tundra Haul Review – The First Yeti Cooler With Wheels

 The Yeti Tundra Haul Cooler is built to be as strong and tough as the original non-wheeled version (which is pretty much indestructible)!